hyperledger-archives/avalon/docker/k8s/README.md

 - The size of LMDB specified as 1TB in [lmdb_store.cpp](../../tc/sgx/common/packages/db_store/lmdb_store.cpp) should be decreased to something like accordingly for local development
-- All the resources specified in yaml are using the images built by sammyne with name sammyne/hyperledger-tcf in docker hub
+- All the resources specified in yaml are using the images built locally.